-An Altrincham man has launched his own radio station and raised over £600 for the charity Headway, who supported him after a brain tumour.
+An Altrincham man has helped launch a radio station and raised over £600 for the charity Headway, who supported him after a brain tumour.

 Rod Maxwell was diagnosed with a brain tumour in September 2016, after experiencing unbearable headaches that affected his ability to read, including memory loss and psychological aspects that still impact him today.

 Mr Maxwell said: “I was just 50 the other week and so instead of meeting up to have a drink with people, I asked them to donate money to Headway.”